-This strategy has been developed in consultation with ICT and Business Transformation employees, Chief Officers, Heads of Service and Section Heads as part of a consultation workshop activity included in the annual ICT Business Account Management meetings.
+This strategy has been developed in consultation with ICT and Business Transformation employees, Chief Officers, Heads of Service and Section Heads as part of the activity included in the annual ICT Business Account Management meetings.

-Over 100 employees across all three organisations in the ICT Shared Service took part in the consultation.
 All service areas were represented and feedback was captured and has been used to inform the new ICT strategy.